 Experienced field instructors receive special recognition for their instruction of students via an official title.
-Instructors who have completed ten or more placements and have made special contributions to the Field Education program at Wilfrid Laurier University are invited by the Master of Social Work Field Coordinator to apply for the title associate field education professor (part-time).
+Instructors who have completed ten or more placements and have made special contributions to the Field Education program at Laurier are invited by the Master of Social Work Field Coordinator to apply for the title associate field education professor (part-time).

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×